Mia Eve Rollow (b. 1984, Chicago)

 Zapatista conference for artist & scientists, University of the Earth, Chiapas MX.
 2016.

 EL OTRO LADO

-Icons & Symbols of the Borderland, Group Show, Juntos Art Association, Mexic-Arte Museum, Austin TX.
+Icons & Symbols of the Borderland, Video Screening in Group Show, Juntos Art Association, Mexic-Arte Museum, Austin TX.
 2016.

 Artist in Residence at Piña Palmera Centro de Atención infantil, A.C

 Created mural performances with community members.
 2016.

 One-month creating collaborations with women/trans with breast cancer at La Gozadera, DF, MX.
 2016.

 CO-ARTISTIC DIRECTOR IN ROTATION FOR THE RED POPPY ART HOUSE